randuhmm/rad-esp8266/docs/specs.rst

           }
       ]

-   :>jsonarr string device_name: The device name :>jsonarr string type: The type of event
-   :>jsonarr string callback: The HTTP callback :>jsonarr int timeout: The timeout value
+   :>jsonarr string feature_name: The name of the target feature :>jsonarr string event_type: The type of event :>jsonarr string callback: The HTTP callback :>jsonarr int timeout: The timeout value
    :>jsonarr int duration: The duration of this subscription